vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 **Classical Definition:** A microservice should encapsulate a single business capability.

 **2026+ Reality:** AI/ML models blur the line between "business logic" and "data."
-An LLM-powered recommendation service isn't just executing logic—it's performing inference on massive parameter spaces.
+An LLM-powered recommendation service isn't just executing logic�it's performing inference on massive parameter spaces.
 The question becomes: Is the model itself a service, or is it infrastructure?

-**Adaptive Granularity Strategy Guidance:** Treat AI models as **Bounded Contexts with Computational Gravity**.
+**Adaptive Granularity Governance: The Khan Microservice Pattern Guidance:** Treat AI models as **Bounded Contexts with Computational Gravity**.
 The model's inference latency and resource requirements (GPU memory, token limits) become first-class architectural constraints.
 A 70B parameter model running on A100 GPUs can't be casually "split" like traditional business logic.

 ### 2. The Semantic API Revolution

 **Classical Definition:** APIs should be RESTful, following HTTP verbs and resource-oriented design.

-**2026+ Reality:** AI agents don't navigate REST APIs—they interpret **semantic interfaces**.
+**2026+ Reality:** AI agents don't navigate REST APIs�they interpret **semantic interfaces**.
 OpenAI's Function Calling, Anthropic's Tool Use, and emerging standards like the Model Context Protocol (MCP) represent a paradigm shift.
 APIs are no longer just for humans or deterministic code; they're for probabilistic reasoning engines.

-**Adaptive Granularity Strategy Guidance:** Design APIs with **Semantic Clarity as a First-Class Requirement**:
+**Adaptive Granularity Governance: The Khan Microservice Pattern Guidance:** Design APIs with **Semantic Clarity as a First-Class Requirement**:
 - **Natural Language Descriptions:** Every endpoint must have clear, unambiguous descriptions that LLMs can parse
 - **Schema Validation:** Use JSON Schema or OpenAPI 3.1+ with rich examples
 - **Idempotency by Default:** AI agents may retry operations due to hallucination or uncertainty